BrianMartell/Photonic-universe-hypothesis/README.md

-# The Photonic Universe Hypothesis
+#Photonic Universe Hypothesis(PUH)

 **A proposal that the universe is made of light, that matter is light folded into a crystal, and that every star and planet carries a seed of the beginning at its centre.**

 Brian Martell — Independent Researcher

+webpage- Photonicuniversehypothesis.com

 ---